credfeto/action-case-checker/README.md

 # File Case Sensitivity Checker

-This action finds any folders files that differ only by case.
+This action finds any folders files that differ only by case that can cause problems on Windows repositories.

 ## How to use it?
 This is a Github action, so it has to be added to a github workflow.